coreos/docs/os/reading-the-system-log.md

       command: restart
 ```

-And run `coreos-cloudinit` or reboot your CoreOS host to apply the changes.
+And run `coreos-cloudinit` or reboot your Container Linux host to apply the changes.

 ## Enable debugging via Ignition